secwexen/secwexen/README.md

 - Contributed to open-source security tools.
 - I write technical notes and conduct research on ethical hacking.
 - Published articles on security blogs.
-- Actively involved in university cybersecurity community.
+- Conducts research in network security, reverse engineering, and malware analysis.
 - Performed vulnerability analyses and developed Proof of Concept (PoC) exploits.

 ---